Picture this for second.

 Today we going to rely on information from the US Federal Reserve Bank of St. Louis and the Potomac database to review over 300 pest control transactions spanning a period of over 13 years.

 How Acquirers Value Acquisition Targets

 Before we get into our analysis, we need to spend a few minutes discussing how acquirers value acquisition targets.
 Keep in mind, the purpose of this article is not valuation so we’ll be brief.
-For those of you who really want to roll up your sleeves and get a little dirty on valuation theory and practice, The Potomac Pest Control Executive will be covering valuation in detail next month.

 An acquirer begins the valuation process by building detailed cash flow projections on the target company.
 Based on all relevant quantitative and qualitative factors (i.e., risk, such as management and recurring revenue, resources and capabilities, revenue enhancements, cost savings, etc), the acquirer will discount that stream of cash flow back to the present using a discount rate — or the acquirer’s required rate of return.
 It’s from this discount rate, that takes into consideration growth rates, risk factors, etc, that we derive the capitalization rate.
 The capitalization rate is simply the discount rate minus the long-term growth rate.
 We’re now starting to get deeper into valuation than I wanted to.
 However, what’s important for you to understand is the capitalization rates are implied from the purchase price and terms paid for acquisitions based upon the above-referenced analysis.
 Acquirers don’t pull multiples out of thin air because that’s the “going rate.”